Tiff-C/nomnoms/README.md

 #### App Layout

 As there as a vast range of intended users for this site the layout must feel really simple, other than the recipe pages themselves the main layout will be square cards with images set as backgrounds with the card title below to ensure the text is easily readable.
-The cards will scroll left and right across the screen with arrow buttons being provided for desktop users.
+Originally I planned for the cards to scroll left and right across the screen with arrow buttons being provided for desktop users.
 This layout is currently widley used in apps and sites and can be found across all platforms including tv apps, shopping apps, food apps and many more.
-The use of this layout will hopefully mean all users will know how to interact with the app upon first use.
+I felt the use of this layout would hopefully mean all users would know how to interact with the app upon first use.
+However during development and testing I realised this may not be suitible for my app as the categories list contains 24 items and the carousel felt overcrowded with even 10 or so items.
+I thought a solouting to this could be to add a show more button that takes the user to a page with all categories listed.
+This however would have creted another step between the user arriving on the page and being able to view the recipes in that category.
+With this in mind I decided to leave the cards in responsive rows.

 #### Color Scheme